 Training, qualifications & experience

 I'm a fully qualified person-centred counselling practitioner and psychotherapist.
 I graduated with a First-Class BA (Hons) degree in Humanistic Counselling Practice from the University of Nottingham.
 Before enrolling on higher education, I acquired three certificates covering both counselling theory and praxis.
-In September 2021, I will be commencing my PhD in Counselling Studies at the University of Edinburgh.
+I am currently working on my PhD in Counselling Studies at the University of Edinburgh.